 Oh, the dreaded drive between northern and southern Nevada on Highway 95.
-For years, I hated the drive, only focused on getting through the boring trip as painlessly as possible.
+For years, I hated the drive and only focused on getting through the boring trip as painlessly as possible.
 Depending on how long it took to refuel, grab food, and use the facilities, I considered it a torturous seven to eight-hour necessity.

 Over the last few years of visiting and documenting ghost towns and historical sites, I found so much to explore just off Highway 95.
 Below is a compilation of things to do along the drive, from north to south.
 Stops are only a few miles at most off the highway and many add only a few minutes to your trip.